imgix/vue/README.md

 ---

+# ⚠️ Work in Progress.
+This library is currently in development.
+We're planning to have a stable version of this library shipped soon, so please keep an eye on this space!

 <!-- /ix-docs-ignore -->

 <!-- NB: Run `npx markdown-toc README.md --maxdepth 4 | sed -e 's/[[:space:]]\{2\}/    /g'` to generate TOC :) -->